LiangQiaoGu/MIonSite/standardalone_MIonSite/README.md

 	   Let $HOME_FOLDER to the absolute path of the MIonSite folder

-	2. Install the SANN software, which is available on $HOME_FOLDER or http://lee.kias.re.kr/~protein/wiki/doku.php?id=sann:download:sann
+	2. Download and Install the SANN software, which is available on http://lee.kias.re.kr/~protein/wiki/doku.php?id=sann:download:sann

+	3. Download the nr database from xxxxxx

-	3. Configure the $HOME_FOLDER/java/Config.properties file, as follows:
+	4. Configure the $HOME_FOLDER/java/Config.properties file, as follows:

 				BLAST_BIN_DIR=$HOME_FOLDER/blast-2.2.26
 				BLASTPGP_EXE_PATH=$HOME_FOLDER/blast-2.2.26/blastpgp